• Home

 6. Pulses and Legumes

-Pulses and legumes are common for causing bloating and excess gas, mainly due to their high FODMAP content.
+Pulses and legumes are common causes of bloating and excess gas, mainly due to their high FODMAP content.
 The most fundamental FODMAP in pulses and legumes is GOS.
 The GOS content level is affected by how you prepare them; even canned legumes have high FODMAPs.

 7. Sweeteners

-Sweeteners are hidden FODMAP sources, and you should confirm the ingredient list on packed foods to avoid these sources.
+Sweeteners are hidden FODMAP sources, and you should confirm the ingredient list on packaged foods to avoid these sources.
 High FODMAP sweeteners include;

 • Honey